 In order to help protect the health of our employees and our 1.2 million customers, SCWA has enacted a number of temporary policy changes designed to help prevent the spread of the COVID-19 virus.

-Understanding that some customers may be experiencing financial challenges as a result of the COVID-19 outbreak, SCWA is temporarily suspending all shut-offs of water service for delinquent customer accounts until further notice.
+Understanding that some customers may be experiencing financial challenges as a result of the COVID-19 outbreak, the SCWA Board has enacted the following policies:

 “The Suffolk County Water Authority will not shut off water service for failure to pay until further notice to give those of our customers who may be suffering financial hardship during the COVID-19 outbreak one less thing to worry about,” said SCWA Chief Executive Officer Jeffrey W. Szabo.